php-forge/html/docs/README.md

 The `Metadata` section of a web page contains information about the page, such as its title, description, and keywords.

-The repository provides a set of classes for creating metadata, including:

 - [meta](/docs/metadata/Meta.md)
 - [title](/docs/metadata/Title.md)